 Nearby Sharing slow data transfer

 Again if you Devices are not on the same WiFi network and nearby sharing using Bluetooth to send and receive files this will cause Slow Transfer rate because as we know Bluetooth is generally slower than Wi-Fi.
-So we recommend Connect both Devices on same WiFi network while using nearby sharing feature.
+So we recommend Connect both Devices on the same WiFi network while using nearby sharing feature.

 Windows didn’t display nearby sharing notifications

-Did these solutions helped to resolve “Nearby Sharing feature Not Working In Windows 10 version 1803?
+Did these solutions help to resolve the “Nearby Sharing feature Not Working In Windows 10 version 1903?
 Let us know which option worked for you Also Read